lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 Rendering results has been moved down the pipeline now becoming Stage 2.
 The stage still    takes the inference results gathered in the previous stages and renders them for display, now with the addition of rendering vehicle attributes.

-1. New code that adds the vehicle attribute information to the image.
+1. This is the new code that adds the vehicle attribute information to the image.

 ```cpp
    int numVehicles = ps1s2i.vehicleAttributes.size();